Prunes / আলুবোখারা

 1 cup Stapleton’s Prune Juice

 Add all of the ingredients to a blender and blend until smooth.
-Add a few ice cubes and blend again until smooth.

 Banana-Plum Smoothie